pardinn/RestAPITraining/README.md

 https://developers.google.com/maps/documentation/distance-matrix/start

 From there, you should see a button called "Get a key" on top right.
-You'll have to enable your key on all APIs being interacted with in this project
+You'll have to enable your key on all APIs being interacted with in this project.

 ## For Twitter API keys
 You can create your Twitter key at the following location: